hexe-rs/Hexe/README.md

 - `hexe_core`: The chess engine's building blocks.
 This crate may be used by other chess programs for ease of code reuse.

+## Why Hexe?

+"Hexe" is German for witch.
+It denotes the use of magic bitboards within this project.

+It also refers to Clarke's Third Law: "Any sufficiently advanced technology is indistinguishable from magic."

+Also, if she weighs the same as a duck... she's made of wood.
+And therefore...

 ## License

 Hexe is licensed under the [Apache License, Version 2.0][license-apache].